 Our Corporate Social Responsibility

-- Our relationship to the community in which we operates.
+our relationship to the community in which we operate.

 Ongoing communication and consultation with the communities in which we operate is required in order to continually monitor and manage our potential impacts.